WTF? 40 marketing acronyms all content marketers MUST know

 Google is the seemingly unassailable giant of search.
 Chances are, if someone is going to find your website, it’ll be through Google search.
 So it makes sense to pay attention to how they decide which websites to deliver up first.

-EAT are three indicators Google looks for to determine the quality of your website content.
-They’re looking for content written by experts, that readers can trust.
+EEAT are four indicators Google looks for to determine the quality of your website content.
+They’re looking for content written by experts, with direct personal experience, that readers can trust.

 That’s why cheap copy from crappy content mills isn’t the right way to try to get your website to rank.
 Commission quality content if you want to boost your Google ranking.